ChloeL-E/little-pont-msp4/TESTING.md

     * [Checkout Success page](documentation/testing/images/html_checkout_succss.png)
     * [Booking Enquiry page](documentation/testing/images/html_contact.png)

-    No errors or warnings found
+    No errors or warnings found.
+The Home page performance rating is a little lower than i would like, mainly due to the large images.
+I have converted all images to WEBp and reduced image size to get the highest score i can.

 - - -

 -   ### CSS Validation
-    All pages were tested using [W3C jigsaw css validator](https://jigsaw.w3.org/css-validator/)
+    All pages were tested using [W3C jigsaw css validator](https://jigsaw.w3.org/css-validator/) and passed
     * [style.css](documentation/testing/images/css_validation.png)
     * [checkout.css](documentation/testing/images/css_checkout.png)
 - - -